Frank-Z-Chen/ZhaokuanChen/README.md

-- 👋 Hi, I’m @ZhaokuanChen, a master computer science student at University of Illinois Urbana Champaign.
+- 👋 Hi, I’m @ZhaokuanChen, currently pursuing master of computer science at University of Illinois Urbana Champaign.
 - 👀 I’m interested in software engineering.
 - 📫 How to reach me: email: zc56@illinois.edu